-High-Conflict Child Custody Case in San Diego
+High-Conflict Child Custody Lawyers in San Diego

 Determining custody is rarely an easy process.
 Even the most friendly separations can become heated when children are involved.
 A tough divorce proceeding can turn stressful, fiery and complicated when parents disagree on what is best for their children.

 If you are involved in a San Diego child custody case that has gotten into high conflict problems, it's critical that you have an experienced family law attorney on your side that can protect your rights as a parent while keeping the best interests of your children at heart.
 At Huguenor Mattis, A.P.C., we work diligently to bring about a quick positive resolution to your child custody case while keeping stress and drama to a minimum.
 Call us to find out how we can help you.

 "Attorney Huguenor represented me in an adversarial complicated child custody case.
 He is a well-seasoned, very smart and compassionate family law attorney who knows his stuff."

 - Elise from AVVO

 There are many red flags early on that should make you aware that you are one part of a high-conflict couple.
 Warnings signs include a lack of communication, threats, manipulative behavior and regular arguments.
 These types of behaviors can become patterns that don't change.

 Productive communication is key to resolving high-conflict issues.
 Negative communication between two parents won't help and lead to anger and blame.
 When the conflict continues to escalate, deciding on joint custody might be impossible.
 Shared child custody in San Diego requires ongoing communication and cooperation.
 Ongoing contact between two high-conflict exes will likely only lead to more fighting.